Offices worldwide

 Antigua and Barbuda real estate buying guide

-Cosmopolitans buy property in Antigua and Barbuda because it’s profitable: the real estate value grows by at least 4% per year.
+Cosmopolitans buy property in Antigua and Barbuda because it’s profitable: the real estate value grows by 3—5% per year.

-With the asset, investors can obtain a Caribbean passport and travel visa-free to 150 countries.
+With the asset, investors can obtain a Caribbean passport and travel visa-free to over 140 countries.
 Another reason for purchasing is fulfilling a dream of relaxing in your villa in a tropical paradise.

 Reading Time: 5 min